-- Demonstrate financial need (except for certain loans and scholarships); - Be accepted for admission at DBU and working toward a degree or certificate in an eligible program at DBU; - Be a U.S. citizen or eligible noncitizen; - Have a valid Social Security Number (see Office of Financial Aid for exceptions); - Be registered with Selective Service, if required; - Maintain satisfactory academic progress once in school; - Certify that you are not in default on a federal student loan and do not owe money on a federal grant; - Certify that you will use student aid only for educational purposes.
+- Demonstrate financial need (except for certain loans and scholarships); - Be accepted for admission at DBU and working toward a degree or certificate in an eligible program at DBU; - Be a U.S. citizen or eligible noncitizen; - Have a valid Social Security Number (see Office of Financial Aid for exceptions); - Be registered with Selective Service, if required; (You can use the FAFSA to register) or register online at www.sss.gov - Maintain satisfactory academic progress once in school; - Certify that you are not in default on a federal student loan and do not owe money on a federal grant; - Certify that you will use student aid only for educational purposes.

-To be eligible for institutional scholarships, the student must be in good standing and be making satisfactory progress toward his or her educational goals.
+To be eligible for most institutional scholarships, the student must be in good standing and be making satisfactory progress toward his or her educational goals.
 Additional eligibility requirements may exist for each specific award as stated in the scholarship section of the catalog.